PAULGOODNESS2/LITA-CAPSTONE-PROJECT-2/README.md

 ### Data Sources
 ---
-The primary source of Data used here is Sales Data.csv file, and this is a data gotten from a Subscription store Daily sales transaction records, including Customer ID, Customer Name, Region, SubscriptionType, Subscription start, SubscriptionEnd, Cancelled and Revenue.
+The primary source of Data used here is Customer Data.csv file, and this is a data gotten from a Subscription store Daily sales transaction records, including Customer ID, Customer Name, Region, SubscriptionType, Subscription start, SubscriptionEnd, Cancelled and Revenue.

 ### Tools Used
 ---